 To avoid this situation, contractors can plan ahead and use the specifications set forth by DCAA.
 In fact, DCAA has developed an Incurred Cost Proposal model that identifies required schedules that must be completed before the proposal is considered adequate.

-You can find the model Incurred Cost Proposal at www.DCAA.mil.
+You can find this model at www.DCAA.mil.
 Below is an outline of what is included in the model.

 What’s included in the Model?